chuquikun/Final_Project_Consensys_Blockchain_Bootcamp_2020/README.md

 4. Follow the step in [this document](https://github.com/chuquikun/Final_Project_Consensys_Blockchain_Bootcamp_2020/blob/master/notes_for_demo.txt) to match the data in the web app.

-A full demo can be seen on [this video](https://www.youtube.com/watch?v=qSPQhSKc4e8)
+A full demo can be seen on [this App Video](https://www.youtube.com/watch?v=OO304fZgADM&feature=youtu.be)

 ## Comments on Metamask